 - To complete the response sheets, students may dictate their answers to an instructional aide, who will write them down. - Students may give the written and/or recorded responses in their first language.
 We request a written and/or oral English translation for consistency (validity/reliability) in scoring the rubric.

 Refer also to the student's individualized education program (IEP) or 504 Plan.

 Student's Task

 The following section contains these materials for students:

-- ☑ The student's task: Earth Club Logo (High School Proficient)
+- ☑ The student's task: Cartoon Comments (High School Proficient)

 - ☑ Assessment rubric

-- ☑ Response sheets (optional)
+- ☑ Cover sheet (optional)